Insights: 5 Things I've Learned - Db CMO Jon Weaver

 He’a a dear friend, and also one of the few absolutely trusted people I go to for advice about my own career and creative pursuits.

-Maybe it’s because I think there are a lot of parallels in the way we’ve approached our own careers, both of which have been varied and multi-faceted.
+Maybe it’s because I think there are a lot of parallels in the way we’ve approached our own careers, both of which have been varied and, to put it mildly, multi-faceted.
 (Incidentally, I believe this is the reality of most creative careers, especially in our industry)

 But I also think it’s because we share the view that ‘creativity’ is about problem-solving, and it can ultimately mean whatever you want it to.